nkinnan/Waveshare-ESP32-S3-Knob-Touch-LCD-1.8_and_Guition-K5-Knob-Series-JC3636K518/README.md

 Home Assistant discussion: https://community.home-assistant.io/t/display-knob/905249

-This appears to be the original source code for the software shipped on the Guition JC3636K518:
+This appears to be the original source code for the software shipped on the Guition JC3636K518 (I'm unable to find the original source code for the Waveshare version):

 http://pan.jczn1688.com/1/HMI%20display (file: JC3636K518CN_knob_EN.zip)